 - Bad managers are too busy to talk to you – about anything

-- Bad managers don’t promote good people
+- Bad managers don’t promote good people.

 What do good managers do?

-After all, we use social media to attract customers and create a positive brand, why wouldn’t we use the same strategies to deal with our employees and create a positive working environment?
+After all, we use social media to attract customers and create a positive brand; why wouldn’t we use the same strategies to deal with our employees and create a positive working environment?

-- Listen.
 Listening costs nothing but your time.
-With social media, it’s important to listen to our customers to be sure we are providing them what they want and need and that we are being true to our brand.
+With social media, it’s essential to listen to what people say to ensure we provide what they want and need.
 In the same way, when an employee comes to you, listen.
-Look, we’re all busy, but almost no one has NO time to stop for a couple of minutes.
-If you absolutely can’t listen right then, provide an alternative meeting time.
+We’re all busy, but almost no one has NO time to stop for a few minutes.
+If you can’t listen right then, provide an alternative meeting time.